Insight: From power to protest, Egypt's Brotherhood fights for life

 Addressing the crowd at Rabaa Adawiya on Friday, Brotherhood leader Mohamed Badie reminded them that military courts had long sent its members to the gallows and had sentenced them to a collective 15,000 years in jail: "You have lived together and sacrificed together," he said, to roars of approval.

-"Our bare chests are stronger than bullets," he added - a refrain commonly heard in the sit-in extending several hundred meters (yards) out into the streets leading to the mosque.
+"Our bare chests are stronger than bullets," he added - a refrain commonly heard in the sit-in extending several hundred metres (yards) out into the streets leading to the mosque.

 "MARTYR IN WAITING"